Genera1Developer/Project-Auto/README.md

 * **Bug Fixes:** All known bugs and errors in the original web proxy implementation have been addressed.
 * **Performance Enhancements:** The proxy has been optimized to reduce latency and improve overall performance.
 * **Error Handling Improvements:** Enhanced error handling and logging have been added for better debugging and user experience.
-* **Middleware Enhancements:** Custom middleware has been introduced for authentication and rate limiting, improving security and user experience.
+* **Middleware Enhancements:** Custom middleware has been introduced for authentication, rate limiting, and request logging, improving security, user experience, and observability.

 **New Files:**

 - file: error-handling.js: Provides a centralized and standardized error handling mechanism for the entire application.
 - file: middleware.js: Contains custom middleware for handling authentication, rate limiting, and other common tasks.
 - file: routes.js: Defines the Express.js routes for the application, ensuring proper handling of requests.
+- file: request-logger.js: Provides a middleware for logging all incoming requests, facilitating debugging and analysis.

 **Additional Notes:**